 Payment: Full payment for each workshop, for each participant, plus membership fee if due, is required at time of initial registration.

 Withdrawal Policy: A full refund is given in the event that W&B must cancel a class.
-If you withdraw up to three business days before the first day of a class, W&B will give a full refund.
-Within three business days of a class, W&B will refund 50% or give a full credit toward another class.
+If you withdraw up to one week before the first day of a class, W&B will give a full refund.
+Within one week of a class, W&B will refund 50% or give a full credit toward another class.
 After the first class and up to the day of the second class, W&B will refund 50% or give a pro-rated credit.
 After the second class there will be no refunds or credits.

 Cancellation Procedure: In the rare event that a class has to be canceled due to low enrollment or other unforeseeable circumstances, you will be notified a minimum of one week before the scheduled start of the class.

 Facilities: Our beautiful 1903 Claude Bragdon building on ArtWalk in the Neighborhood of the Arts is fully wheelchair accessible, with three sun-lit, air-conditioned workshop rooms, a computer lab, and a performance space.
-We use our landscaped grounds and the playground next door for outdoor time over lunch.
+We use our landscaped grounds and the playground next door for outdoor time during lunch.
 In addition, daily playground break-time or other outdoor activities are scheduled for each group.
-Some classes also take place at our Gell Center of the Finger Lakes, a 24-acre nature retrea
+Some classes also take place at our rural facility, Gell: A Finger Lakes Creative Retreat, located on 24 acres in scenic South Bristol.

 Map & Directions: Writers & Books is located at 740 University Avenue between Merriman Street and Atlantic Avenue in the Neighborhood of the Arts.
 Click here for map and directions.

-Where to Park: There is parking in our lot, which is entered from University Avenue or Atlantic Avenue.
+Where to Park: There is parking in our lot, which can be entered from University Avenue or Atlantic Avenue.
 Parking is also available on the streets surrounding W&B. Please be aware of signs for parking restrictions.
 If you wish to park close to the entrance, we suggest arriving early to ensure that a space is available in our lot.
-Please do not park directly in front of our door as this blocks our handicap accessible ramp.
+Please do not park directly in front of our door as this blocks our accessible entrance.

 Referral Program: The highest form of flattery is referring your friends to us!
 You could earn a $10 credit toward SummerWrite for each new child you refer to us.
 Just be sure your friend mentions your name when registering.
 Questions?
 Call or email us: (585) 473-2590 x107, email@example.com.